Ionic 5 Full Starter App

 Wordpress REST API

-The WordPress REST API provides API endpoints for WordPress data types that allow developers to interact with sites remotely by sending and receiving JSON (JavaScript Object Notation) objects.
+The WordPress REST API provides API endpoints for WordPress data types that allow developers to interact with sites remotely by sending and receiving (JavaScript Object Notation) objects.
 JSON is an open standard data format that is lightweight and human-readable, and looks like Objects do in JavaScript; hence the name.
 When you send content to or make a request to the API, the response will be returned in JSON.
 This enables developers to create, read and update WordPress content from client-side JavaScript or from external applications, even those written in languages beyond PHP.

 Why use the WordPress REST API